jadibrrs/cypress-basico-v2/README.md

 It is great to have you here.
 I am sure you are going to love this project ❤️

+## About

+This is the project of the Customer Service Central system of the company Talking About Testing (CAC-TAC), provided as a practical activity to students in the Automated Testing with Cypress - Basic course, taught by Walmyr Filho.

 ## Pre-requirements

 It is required to have Node.js and npm installed to run this project.